 Arguments Summary Day 4: October 9, 2017

-Justice Misra further observed that wherein a habeas corpus petition a mentally sound woman had made a decision to live at a particular place, she would be allowed to do so with dignity and the court would not intervene in such circumstances, thus limiting the scope of the view taken by the Kerala High Court.
+Chief Justice Misra further observed that in a habeas corpus petition, if a mentally sound woman had made a decision to live at a particular place, she would be allowed to do so with dignity and the court would not intervene in such circumstances, thus limiting the scope of the view taken by the Kerala High Court.
 Mr. Dave pleaded that the Court consider hearing the case earlier so that the petitioner and his wife may spend Diwali together, suggesting that Hadiya may be restricted to Kerala and her passport be kept in custody if need be.
 He further requested that the court grant audience to Hadiya’s testimony and let her decide whether she would like to accompany the petitioner.

 The Bench did not heed the aforesaid requests and has listed the case for hearing on 30.10.2017.